 Bottom Tier – Wave Texture

-Repeat the process with a lighter shade of blue, gently blending the edges so that you get a
+- Repeat the process with a lighter shade of blue, gently blending the edges so that you get a subtle ombre effect.

 Mermaid cakes are so in right now!
 The good news is, with the help of a stencil, you can create a simple yet fabulous Mermaid tail effect, without all the fuss of sculpting!
 This technique is also great for other textures, like animal fur and basketweave.
 I’m using a Scale Stencil by Cookie Countess, but any scale shaped stencil will work just fine.